Vehicle Loading Crane (CV) Licence Course

 - how to correctly load & unload a truck

-In line with the new WorkSafe Victoria Conditions of Authorisation and accompanying compliance requirements for RTO’s and individual High Risk Licence Assessors, as from 1st July 2018, RTO’s must provide WorkSafe Victoria with a Notice of Intention to carry out High Risk Licence assessments.
+In line with the new WorkSafe Victoria Conditions of Authorisation and accompanying compliance requirements for RTO’s and individual High Risk Licence Assessors, RTO’s must provide WorkSafe Victoria with a Notice of Intention to carry out High Risk Licence assessments.
 This notice must include:

 - the names of the participants who will be sitting their High Risk Licence assessments,